Health professionals from across the state gather for 6th annual Baystate Cardiovascular Conference

 SPRINGFIELD, Mass.
 (WWLP)- More than 800,000 people in the United States die from heart attacks each year which means heart attacks are to blame for 1 in every 3 deaths.

-Dozens of healthcare professionals gathered at the Basketball Hall of Fame today for the 6th annual cardiovascular conference.
+Dozens of healthcare professionals gathered at the Basketball Hall of Fame Wednesday day for the 6th annual Cardiovascular Conference.

 However, Dr.Amir Lotfi of Baystate Medical Center says prevention begins at home.

-“If you eat well, exercise routinely, your weight is good or don’t have diabetes or don’t smoke…you decrease your chances for a heart attack or stroke by 80%.”Dr.Amir Lotfi of Baystate Medical Center
+“If you eat well, exercise routinely, your weight is good or don’t have diabetes or don’t smoke,” Dr. Lotfi advised.
+“You decrease your chances for a heart attack or stroke by 80 percent.”

 Speakers at the conference also addressed how opioid use can increase heart failure as well.

-According to the American Heart Association, people who use opioids have an increased likelihood of an irregular rhythm by 34%.
+According to the American Heart Association, people who use opioids have an increased likelihood of an irregular rhythm by 34 percent.

-Several medical professionals at today’s conference including Susan Lanesey from Dispatch Health said that when it comes to treating heart attacks time is one of the main factors.
+Several medical professionals at Wednesday’s conference including Susan Lanesey from Dispatch Health said that when it comes to treating heart attacks, time is one of the main factors.